sdrdis/iarpa/README.md

 bounds = data['bounds']
 ```

-`bounds` are the boundaries informations given by the KML file and the merging process. `f_infos` contains the data:
+`bounds` are the boundaries informations given by the KML file and the merging process. `f_infos` contains the data
-it is a 3d matrix.
-The first row is the confidence map, the second row is the height height, and the third row is
+and is a 3d matrix.
+The first row is the confidence map, the second row is the height map, and the third row is
 the color map.

 Possible improvements